sukolenvo/2024duCTF/solve/transmissions/index.md

         print(letters[word], end="") # print letter from alphabet that corresponds to the sequence
     ```

-The result is looking very promising, I can even read the sentence:
+The output made me excited, I can even read the sentence:
 ```txt
 HHTHE QUPKKRSS ARE HELD QN FRCQLITY HQQOQQF
 ```
-But some letters are wrong, and also according to description of the challenge result should start with `##`.
-So, how can we get
+But some letters are wrong, and also according to description of the challenge answer starts with `##`.

-from `HH` to `##`?
-Notice from encoding table has many columns and `1101001` is `H` in letters case, but `#` in `US TTYs`
+So, how can we get from `HH` to `##`?
+Notice in encoding table there are many columns and `1101001` is `H` in letters case, but `#` in `US TTYs`
 (whatever that means).

 Probably ignored so far characters CR, LTRS and FIGS could be helpful.
-Explanation is very obvious, but on the day it took
+Explanation is very obvious, but on the day it quite some digging:
-quite a lot of trial and errors:

-* LTRS - switches decoding into letters mode (ie after LTRS symbols all characters are letters until FIGS is encountered)
+* LTRS - switches decoding into letters mode (ie after LTRS all characters are letters until FIGS is encountered)
-* FIGS - switching decoding into figures mode (ie all characters from now will be symbols until LTRS is encountered)
+* FIGS - switching decoding into figures mode (ie all characters from now on will be symbols until LTRS is encountered)

 Second alphabet added, slightly updated decoding logic: